Higher-order modeling of face-to-face interactions: Results

-In human face-to-face interactions, the duration of contacts between individuals displays broad-tailed distributions, indicating that most contacts are brief and few last for long periods of time, with no characteristic scale.
-The distributions of contact duration are typically organized in a hierarchy: Small groups show broader distributions compared to larger ones.
-Whereas the Attractiveness Model fails to capture this hierarchical organization of group burstiness, the Group Attractiveness Model correctly predicts it.
-While in the main text we focus on the ``HS11'' dataset, here we show that the emergence of a hierarchical structure is a common feature of different social systems that our model is able to replicate.
+A distinctive characteristic of human face-to-face interactions is their bursty behavior \cite{cattuto2010dynamics,karsai2012universal}.
+In particular, the duration of contacts between individuals displays broad-tailed distributions, indicating that most contacts are brief and few last for long periods of time, with no characteristic time scale.
+Recent literature has shown that burstiness is not limited to pairwise contacts, as group interactions show similar temporal patterns \cite{zhao2011social,cencetti2021temporal,iacopini2023temporal}.
+Interestingly, the distributions of the contact duration are typically organized in a hierarchy, with smaller groups showing broader distributions compared to larger ones, a feature that also emerges in the social systems we investigate (here we focus on the ``HS11'' dataset, panel \textbf{a} of \cref{fig:4}; the analysis of the other datasets is reported in the Supplementary Information, Figs.~S3-S11).
+Note that here we define the contact duration as the number of consecutive time steps for which an interaction is present.

-Panels \textbf{a} of \cref{fig:S1} to \cref{fig:S5} show the distributions of contact duration for groups of different sizes in the ``HS12'', ``HS13'', ``PS'', ``C16'', and ``C17'' datasets, respectively.
-In general, a hierarchy in the distributions is observed: Small groups have broader probability distributions compared to large groups, meaning that small groups tend to last more than large ones.
+Whereas the (individual) Attractiveness Model succeeds in reproducing the broad-tailed distribution of pairwise contacts \cite{starnini2013modeling}, it fails to recover the hierarchical structure of group interactions.
+In particular, the model predicts larger groups to be more stable than smaller ones, namely that groups with more individuals remain in contact for longer (panel \textbf{c} of \cref{fig:4} and Figs.~S3-S11 in Supplementary Information) \cite{starnini2016model}.
+This discrepancy with empirical evidence is probably due to the fact that larger groups of agents in the AM tend to be more attractive, as it is more likely that individuals with high attractiveness are members of the group.